sgjava/detonator/README.md

 code for Spring, JdbcTemplate and JSF with only one set of validation rules propagated to UI and DAOs.
 There used to be FireStorm
 DAO, but it was commercial and now it's a dead project from what I can tell.
 There are other products/projects like JOOQ out there that do code generation, but typically you end up with one DAO per table.
 Even with generated code this will pollute your business objects with unnecessary classes.
-DeTOnator uses a truly generic DAO interface and implementation.
+DeTOnator uses a generic DAO interface and implementation.
+A Java SE based JTA is provided with annotations, Guice and AOP magic.
-* [DeTOnator DTO](https://github.com/sgjava/detonator/tree/master/dto) generates Java DTOs, IDs and SQL, but could be use to generate other artifact types and languages.
+* [DeTOnator DTO](https://github.com/sgjava/detonator/tree/master/dto) generates Java DTOs, keys and SQL, but could be use to generate other artifact types and languages.
-* [DeTOnator Maven Plugin](https://github.com/sgjava/detonator/tree/master/detonator-maven-plugin) leverages DeTOnator DTO to add code generation to your Maven based projects.
+* [DeTOnator Maven Plugin](https://github.com/sgjava/detonator/tree/master/detonator-maven-plugin) leverages DeTOnator DTO to add high performance code generation to your Maven based projects.
-* [DeTOnator DAO](https://github.com/sgjava/detonator/tree/master/dao) is a generic DAO layer.
+* [DeTOnator DAO](https://github.com/sgjava/detonator/tree/master/dao) is a generic Java SE DAO layer.
 * Based on OpenJDK 11 LTS.